 For many consumers, the persistence of dispensary sticker shock nearly two years after recreational sales began in November 2018 has kept them loyal to the illicit market, where products are cheaper, untaxed, and untested.

-“Most of the people in my network stick with their illicit market partners just because it’s so much more affordable,” 33-year-old Dorchester consumer and advocate Dishon Laing said.
+“Most of the people in my network stick with their illicit market partners just because it’s so much more affordable,” said 33-year-old Dorchester consumer and advocate Dishon Laing.
 “It’s the difference between paying $50 for an eighth plus tax, or getting double that [quantity] for the same price with no tax.”

 An average of all available sizes of marijuana flower in Massachusetts stores in August was $41.78, the most of any state with recreational sales tracked by Seattle-based cannabis industry data firm Headset.
 That’s more than twice the same figure in Oregon, and pegs Massachusetts flower prices above even those in Michigan ($39.92), where recreational sales began a full year later.